 Marshall Underwater Industries’ motto is “Experience Builds a Better Product” and founder Bruce Marshall has plenty of it.
 After serving a stint in the Navy, Bruce joined Santa Monica-based Electro Oceanics in 1966.
-EO, as it is commonly referred to, was the second company dedicated solely to the manufacture of underwater connectors.
-Starting as a shipping and receiving clerk, he worked his way up the company serving in a variety of positions including purchasing and sales, ultimately becoming the firm’s general manager.
+EO, as it is commonly referred to, was the second company dedicated solely to manufacturing underwater connectors.
+Starting as a shipping and receiving clerk, he worked his way up the company serving in various positions including purchasing and sales, ultimately becoming the firm’s general manager.

 During this period, EO went through several changes in ownership and management.
 Then in 1988, the company was sold and relocated to the East Coast.
-At the time it was unclear what the future of the product line would be.
+At the time, it was unclear what the product’s future would be.
 Bruce decided that it was important to the user community to have continued access to EO-style connectors and took it upon himself to make this happen.
 He chose to open at Moorland, Iowa for the home of Marshall Underwater Industries (MUI), because it was more economical in the Heartland than Orange County, California.

 Please note the improvements:

-The connector body length was lengthened for ease in handling.
+The connector body length was lengthened for ease of handling.